 NZASA is one of two voluntary self-regulatory bodies which register acupuncturists in NZ.
 There is currently no national regulation of Chinese Medicine (acupuncture and Chinese herbal medicine) in NZ.

 NZASA was recognised in 2005 under the Accident Compensation Corporation (ACC) Act, and through that NZASA registered members are able to become ACC Treatment Providers.

-NZASA is the only acupuncture registration body in NZ that understands the importance of separating education and regulatory roles in keeping with the professional requirements of the Health Practitioners Competency Assurance (HPCA) Act.
+NZASA understands the importance of separating education and regulatory roles in keeping with the professional requirements of the Health Practitioners Competency Assurance (HPCA) Act.

 NZASA’s membership includes both local practitioners and practitioners from the UK, USA, Australia and further afield who have chosen to reside and practice in New Zealand.
 The membership is made up of practitioners who hold recognised qualifications in Acupuncture and/or Chinese Medicine, including diplomas, undergraduate, postgraduate and masters degrees.

 NZASA recognises that practitioners needs vary from one person to another.
-It therefore offers a variety of membership types so you can choose what suits you best:
+It therefore offers both Registered and Non Practicing membership types so you can choose what suits you best:

 NZASA maintains a list of Registered acupuncturists who are able to apply to become ACC Treatment Providers in terms of Section 6 (1) of the ACC Act.

 NZASA has established ethical, technical and practice standards, which are implemented through the registration and certification programme, and enforced through a code of professional conduct and disciplinary procedures that apply to all of its Registered acupuncturists.